ssitaru/foxbot/README.md

 Installation
 ------------
-Currently we support two methods of installation:
+Currently we support three methods of installation:

 ### Chainloading the script ###
 * Click <a href="https://raw.github.com/ssitaru/foxbot/master/chainloader.js" target="_blank">this</a>